timothyb89/cs314-tmcviz/README.md

 }
 ```

 If found, the textbox in the "Output" section will be enabled, allowing you to enter individual commands.
-Entered lines will be queued and an empty line will submit a loop. **Note: currently only partially implemented**
+Entered lines will be queued and an empty line will submit a loop. **Note: not implemented yet.**